 Other countries have begun to look into the problem of online sales.
 In 2022, Thailand established a legal division to handle disputes with online purchases, allowing customers to file complaints online without the need of an attorney or additional fees.

 In the United States, the Federal Trade Commission has specific rules over online sales.
 As for reviews, there are cases where online reviews have led to lawsuits, but the laws lie heavily in the favor of consumers, and it's almost never a good idea for a business to pursue one.

 Sometimes, in order to avoid the dissatisfaction of ratings and disputes, companies will go all in with the concept of "let the buyer beware."

-Even thought they were doing well with this model, in 2008 one of their main distribution centers was struck by a tornado and then suffered from a fire shortly thereafter.
+Even though they were doing well with this model, in 2008, a tornado struck one of their main distribution centers and then suffered from a fire shortly thereafter.
 The company was never able to recover and soon went out of business.

 What rights do you have as an online buyer?

 So if going to crab court isn't an option, what do you do as a buyer if you have an issue with an online purchase?